Skip to main content

 • **Implementation Status & Organizational Readiness: **Their internal capacity and progress on current projects.
 Use this to determine whether they need extra implementation support or are ready for a new rollout.

-6. Refining with Account Notes The account plan is a living document that evolves as you gather new intelligence.
+The account plan is a living document that evolves as you gather new intelligence.
 While the AI monitors public signals, you often uncover critical details through direct conversations—such as a champion’s priority or an unannounced budget shift.

 • What it is: A dynamic input field where you can add “field notes” or meeting takeaways.